llvm/circt/docs/RationaleFIRRTL.md

 ## Naming

+Names in verilog form part of the public API of a design and used for many purposes and flows.
+Many things in verilog may have names, and those names specify points of interaction with the design.
+For example, a wire has a name, and one can monitor the value on the wire from a testbench by knowing this name.
+Instances have names and form the core of hierarchical references through designs.
+Even always blocks and loops can have names, which are required and used.

-Names in verilog form part of the public API of a design.
-It is therefore critical that Chisel, and by extension FIRRTL, have language-level semantics about how entities are named and how named entities are used and transformed.
+It is therefore
+critical that Chisel, and by extension FIRRTL, have language-level semantics about how entities are named and how named entities are used and transformed.
 This must specify which entities with names in Chisel generate predictable output.
-Since names serve multiple purposes in a design; for example, debugging, test-bench attachment, hooks for physical layout, etc; we must balance multiple needs.
-This section describes the base semantics, which are conservative and aimed at enabling debugging.  _It is expected that the compiler provide flags to relax these rules to produce more synthesis- or production-ready output_.
+Since names serve multiple purposes in a design, for example, debugging, test-bench attachment, hooks for physical layout, etc, we must balance multiple needs.
+This section describes the base semantics, which are conservative and aimed at enabling debugging.  _It is expected that the compiler provide flags to relax these rules to produce more synthesis-friendly or production-ready output_.

 Modules shall use the name given in Chisel, unless they conflict with a verilog reserved word, not withstanding de-duplication or relevant annotations on the module.